-- 6. During a combustion test you can save, print, and recall deta.
-See pages 22 through 25.
+- 6. During a combustion test you can save, print, and send data to a computer.
+See pages 25 through 31.
 Allow readings to stabilize before saving or printing the data.
 Refer to page 19 for typical test results. - 7.
+Pressure measurements can be made during a combustion test if required.
+Refer to page21. - 8.
 After the test is complete, remove the flue probe from the test location and allow the analyzer to purge in a fresh air environment with the probe attached.
 Make sure the analyzer purges to below 15ppm.
 Never remove the battery to turn the analyzer off before the purge is complete.
 Refer to page 9 for complete instructions.